Chief Executive Officer

 Dee’s previous experience includes jobs as a Benefits Administrator for a law firm in Denver, CO; an HR Generalist for TRW, a large multi-national auto and aviation supply company in Boston; and Office Manager for Wilevco, a small manufacturing company also located in Boston.
 While living in Buenos Aires, Dee taught Business English to senior leaders and CEO’s of Argentine and US subsidiaries in the Latin America region.
 In addition to her extensive work-related training, Dee studied Business Administration at colleges in Denver and Boston.

-Laura Andrews is CFC’s Communications Director.
-In this role, she is responsible for delivering and coordinating all external communications to CFC’s global supporter base, including newsletters, chapter outreach and social media.
-She is also responsible for the ongoing maintenance of CFC database.
+Bryan Morytko is CFC’s Communications Director.
+In this role, he is responsible for delivering and coordinating all external communications to CFC’s global supporter base, including website, newsletters, chapter outreach and social media.

-Tracy Dowell is CFC’s Regional Director, Asia.
-In this role, Tracy works closely with committee chairs to coordinate several hundred volunteers throughout the region.
+Renee France is CFC’s Singapore Operations Manager.
+In this role, Renee works closely with committee chairs to coordinate several hundred volunteers throughout the region.
 She oversees fundraising and special events in Singapore, and serves as the regional liaison with CFC’s global management team.